PauseAI/pauseai-website/src/posts/risks.md

 ### Human disempowerment

 Even if we manage to create only AI systems that we can control individually, we could lose our power to make important decisions incrementally each time one becomes implemented inside institutions or popularized in everyday life.
-Those systems would end up having more input from other systems than from humans, and, if we cannot coordinate quick enough or we lack crucial knowledge about the functioning of these systems, we could end up without control over our future.
+Those systems would end up having more input from other systems than from humans, and, if we cannot coordinate quick enough, or we lack crucial knowledge about the functioning of these systems, we could end up without control over our future.

 It would be a civilization in which each system is optimizing for different objectives, there is not a clear direction for where everything is heading, and there is no way of changing it.
 The technical knowledge required to modify these systems could be lacking in the first place or lost over time, as we become more and more dependent on technology, and the technology becomes more complex.